Everything has a cost.

 While cutting arts education may sound like it inflicts the least amount of damage to students and their education, the opportunity costs we incur from losing the arts and their way of bring the standards in all areas to life is too great a burden to bear.
 We are stripping our students of the very processes which allow them to thrive in a 21st century global society if our only answer is to cut the arts.

 To be fair, we should take a look at the true cost of an Arts Education and what opportunity costs we may need to absorb in other areas to keep these subjects in our core curriculum.
-Let’s see if we can get a list started (join in, by the way, if you have more to add):
+Let’s see if we can start a list (join in, by the way, if you have more to add):

 The True Cost of an Arts Education

-1. Cost: Time will be limited from all subjects.
 By adding the arts into our schedule, we are taking time away from other subjects.
 The Flip: The arts offer the opportunity to put into practice the skills learned in other content areas and synthesize them deeply.

 2. Cost: Students will need to purchase instruments, arts supplies, or other materials to participate.
 The Flip: This is not a simulation.
 This is a real, honest-to-goodness tool that students can use to share their message and connect with the world.